wazo-communication/developers.wazo.io/docs/plugins/ui/apps/index.md

 ]
 ```

 You can define the menu item's position using the `position` attributes.
+Your menu will be ordered depending on the `position` value you will define.
+When the user clicks on the tab, the `contentUrl` will be loaded.

-Existing positions in the application are :
+Current positions used in the application are:

 | Position | Name            |
 |----------|-----------------|